UmbrellaCrow612/code-handbook/pages/fundamentals/software-design-patterns.md

 ### Singleton

-The Singleton pattern ensures only one instance of a class is created and provides a global point of access to it.
+The Singleton pattern ensures that only one instance of a class is created and provides global access to it.
+It is often used when there should be a single point of access to a resource or when it is necessary to limit the number of instances of a class.
+The pattern involves creating a class with a private constructor and a static method that returns the single instance of the class.
+The first time the static method is called, it creates a new instance of the class, and subsequent calls return the same instance.
-Benefits: Provides global access to a single instance, prevents multiple instantiations, and allows centralized control over the object.
-Example: Implementing a logger class that is shared across the application.

 ![pattern](/single-pat.png)

 ### Factory

-The Factory pattern creates objects without specifying their concrete classes, allowing flexibility in object creation.
-Benefits: Decouples object creation from the client, promotes loose coupling, and provides a common interface for creating objects.
-Example: Creating different types of database connections based on the configuration.
+The Factory pattern provides an interface for creating objects without specifying their concrete classes.
+It allows the client code to create objects without knowing the exact class of the object being created.
+The pattern defines a separate factory class that encapsulates the object creation logic.
+The client code interacts with the factory class to create the desired objects based on the specified parameters or conditions.
+This pattern promotes loose coupling between the client code and the concrete classes, making it easier to add or modify object creation logic without impacting the client code.

 ![pattern](/factory-pat.webp)